hantmac/tmax/README.md

 ### What will tmax bring me?

-`tmax` has 3 mode: directly mode, search mode and interactive mode.
+`tmax` has 3 modes: directly mode, search mode and interactive mode.
 And `tmax` will make your very long terminal cmd short, improve your operation efficiency.

 #### directly mode
 If you clearly know the key you want to execute the command, you can use directly mode.